camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

       </Configuration>
 ```

-## How to get the application.yaml properties for a particular component to override
+## Default properties set by the helm chart

 Before you supply a configuration, it's helpful to know what the default configuration is so you can start from a working configuration and then update the values you want: